WeblateOrg/weblate/docs/user/checks.rst

 Mismatching line breaks
 ~~~~~~~~~~~~~~~~~~~~~~~

-*Number of new lines in translation does not match source*
+:Summary: Number of new lines in translation does not match source
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.NewLineCountCheck``
+:Flag to ignore: ``ignore-newline-count``

 Usually newlines are important for formatting program output.
 Check fails if the number of ``\n`` literals in translation do not match the source.